How to Become a Flight Instructor

 For a large portion of the checkride you should expect to play the role of teacher with the DPE as your student.
 They will probably give you a large variety of scenarios which you must then adapt your teaching to fit.

 How to Prepare for the CFI Checkride

 To prepare for your checkride, you should role play in this manner with your fellow CFI academy students and, if possible, with current instructors.
 As you practice your teaching on other students and current instructors they can help you identify holes in your teaching.

 The only way your teaching will ever improve is if you do it again and again, so get in as much practice as you can before your checkride.

-Once you’ve obtained your CFI rating your ready to start instructing.
+Once you’ve obtained your CFI rating your ready to start instructing and earning those 1,500 hours needed to become an airline pilot.
 If you’re in the process of choosing a CFI academy right now consider Thrust Flight.